I’ve certainly wondered how often you should blog and of late I’ve carried out lots of research to see if there’s consensus about a sweet spot.

-This shows the relationship between the total number of posts on a blog and inbound traffic.
-The takeaway form this is the more blog posts you have, the more traffic you get.
+This chart shows the relationship between the total number of posts on a blog and inbound traffic.
+The takeaway from this is the more blog posts you have, the more traffic you get.

 Interestingly this chart shows that traffic increases sharply for those blogs in their test sample with +300 posts.

 Supporting this view, Buzzsumo also makes a reference to content volume by saying:

 If you want your blog to really start to drive traffic, you should try to get to at least 50 blog posts as fast as possible (without sacrificing quality, of course).Buzzsumo

 Neil Patel – NeilPatel.com

 Neil is a content marketing high-flier and his blog, NeilPatel.com, has over 7,000 posts indexed in Google.
 Many of these are long form in excess of 2,000 words.

 2 to 4 posts per week – this has been my personal strategy.